 Learn how to make buttercream white with these simple tips & tricks!
-Perfect for wedding cakes and when you need a white buttercream base to start from.
+Perfect for wedding cakes, wintery white cakes, and when you need a white buttercream base to start from.

 The best way to get a pure white buttercream is to use shortening.
 It’s what you see in most novelty grocery store cakes.
 A simple American buttercream made with shortening and powdered sugar.